hamoid/long-hugo-doc/README.md

 # Hugo Quickstart Guide

-_This quickstart depends on features introduced in hugo v0.11.
-If you have an earlier version of hugo you will need to [upgrade](#overview.installing.md) before proceeding._
+> _Note: This quickstart depends on features introduced in Hugo v0.11.
+If you have an earlier version of Hugo, you will need to [upgrade](#overview.installing.md) before proceeding._

 ## Step 1.
 Install Hugo

-Go to [Hugo Releases](https://github.com/spf13/hugo/releases) and download the appropriate version for your os and architecture.
+Go to [Hugo Releases](https://github.com/spf13/hugo/releases) and download the appropriate version for your OS and architecture.

-Save it somewhere specific as we will be using it in the next step.
+Save the main executable as `hugo` (or `hugo.exe` on Windows) somewhere in your `PATH` as we will be using it in the next step.

-More complete instructions are available at [Installing Hugo](#overview.installing.md)
+More complete instructions are available at [Installing Hugo](#overview.installing.md).

 ## Step 2.
 Have Hugo Create a site for you

-Hugo has the ability to create a skeleton site.
+Hugo has the ability to create a skeleton site:

-    hugo new site /path/to/site
+    $ hugo new site /path/to/site

-For the rest of the operations we will be executing all commands from within the site directory
+For the rest of the operations, we will be executing all commands from within the site directory.

-    cd /path/to/site
+    $ cd /path/to/site

 The new site will have the following structure